 Legal funding works like a cash advance, where a litigation funding company gives the plaintiff money in exchange for a predetermined settlement amount.
 This way, you’ll have the cash upfront with no risk to you, while the litigation funding company takes on the risk in hopes of a return on its investment.

 Ask your lawyer if they’d be willing to draw up a legal payment plan to help you cover the cost of your case.
 Many have standard legal plans — and not all charge interest or extra fees.
 Some are also willing to accept a partial upfront payment plus smaller installments over time.

-This could potentially be an easier, less expensive option than third-party financing like a personal loan if you have poor or no credit.
+This could potentially be an easier, less expensive option than third-party financing, like a personal loan, if you have poor or no credit.
 That’s because you might not need to prove your creditworthiness to qualify, and you’ll have more room to negotiate your terms.
-The downside is you could end up losing your legal representation if you fall behind on payments.
+The downside is you could lose your legal representation if you fall behind on payments.

 Trying to keep costs down?
 Reach out to your social network to raise money for your legal fees.
 You’ll likely pay the platform a percentage of the funds you earn, so factor in platform costs when you’re setting your goal.

 Platforms like Funded Justice specialize in raising money specifically for legal cases.
 However, some people are more comfortable going with name brands like Kickstarter or GoFundMe.

 Sometimes the easiest way to pay a one-time legal fee like a consultation is to put it on your credit card.
 Most law firms accept them, and it’s an easy way to meet spending minimums and earn miles or points.

 You’ll want to pay it off quickly to avoid accumulating interest, since credit card rates are usually higher than personal loan rates.
 On top of that, having a high balance can lower your credit score.